 Understanding Significant Figures

 When performing conversions, pay attention to significant figures.
-The number of significant figures in your result should not exceed the number of significant figures in your original measurement.
-For example, if you are converting 13 cm (two significant figures) to inches, your result should also have two significant figures (approximately 5.1 inches).
+Still, the number of significant figures in your result should not exceed the number of significant figures in your original measurement.
+Here's the thing — for example, if you are converting 13 cm (two significant figures) to inches, your result should also have two significant figures (approximately 5.
+1 inches).
 Ignoring significant figures can lead to inaccuracies in scientific and engineering applications.

 Practical Examples in Real Life